SINGROUP/pycp2k/README.md

    ```
       sudo python setup.py install
    ```
+   Or if you can't for some reason install the package normally, you can manually run the inputparser.py script and  write all your scripts inside the package directory.

 5. Now you can use the package in any python script on your computer.